 Three years earlier, Woldingham Girls’ School, an independent school in Caterham, enlisted the help of a building contractor to carry out a refurbishment to remodel the school’s dining and kitchen area.
 Buxton Building Contractors Ltd had requested a specialist survey to check if there was any asbestos in the undercroft part of the building, however when the results came back positive they did not take any action.

 No safeguards had been put in place, and no mention of the discovered asbestos was heard.
 This resulted in many different contractors being exposed to the asbestos within the area, and only after one worker raised the alarm after he broke through the ceiling and exposed the asbestos insulation boarding, was any action taken.
-You can find the full report on the HSE website.

 Who is Responsible?